 - 1. To introduce the fundamentals of artificial intelligence. - 2.
 To introduce various searching techniques. - 3.
 To introduce the ideas of fuzzy sets, fuzzy logic and reasoning and use of heuristics based on human experience. - 4.
-To provide the mathematical background for carrying out the optimization associated with learning. - 5.
-Introduce the concept of expert systems and machine learning. - 6.
+Introduce the concept of expert systems and machine learning. - 5.
 To understand the basic of machine learning concepts.